ehynds/jquery-ui-multiselect-widget/.github/issue_template.md

 ### If you are requesting a new or changed feature, please provide a rationale

+### Will you submit a corresponding Pull Request to fix the bug or implement the feature?

 ### Please tell us about your setup